ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/overview.md

 $config['save_tmpl_globals'] = 'y';
 ```

-The directory structure would be similar to shown below
+The directory structure would be similar to what is shown below:

 ```
 |-- system